-Motivated MCIT Online students
+Motivated MCIT & MAS-CS Online students

 … particularly those passionate about Cybersecurity, have the opportunity to pursue a dual degree by enrolling in the Master of Science in Engineering in Software Systems & Cybersecurity Online.